 Anchoring

-Controls access (if permitted) via boat transfer and temporary gangway setups.
-Implements ISPS measures: ID checks, visitor logs, and limited work zones.
+Controls access (if permitted) through boat transfer and temporary gangway setups.
+Implements ISPS measures including ID checks, visitor logs, and restricted work zones.
 Weather and sea state determine safe boarding windows.
-Agent/pilot updates ensure readiness to heave anchor on short notice.
-Purpose is secure, safe ship access during lay-by.
-No unauthorized boarding and no incidents define success.
+Agent and pilot updates ensure readiness to heave anchor on short notice.
+The purpose is secure and safe ship access during lay-by.
+Success is defined by zero unauthorized boarding and no incidents.

-Enables inspections and small-scope maintenance while waiting.
-Permits and risk assessments control what can be done at anchor.
-Tasks are chosen to avoid creating dependencies that delay move-in.
-Records feed the ship’s maintenance and port-call reports.
-Purpose is productive use of idle time without new risks.
-Outcome is higher readiness once a berth is available.
+Enables inspections and limited maintenance while waiting.
+Permits and risk assessments control allowable activities at anchor.
+Tasks are selected to avoid creating dependencies that could delay berthing.
+Records feed the ship’s maintenance system and port-call reports.
+The purpose is productive use of idle time without introducing new risks.
+Success is higher operational readiness once a berth is available.

 Prepares cargo gear, lashings, and documentation ahead of terminal operations.
-Verifies that stow plans and manifests align with actual onboard status.
+Verifies that stow plans and manifests match onboard status.
 Checks IMDG segregation and reefer readiness where relevant.
-Any discrepancies are escalated early to planners/brokers.
-Purpose is to ensure a clean start for quay operations.
-Benefit is reduced first-crane delays and rework.
+Discrepancies are escalated early to planners or brokers.
+The purpose is a clean start for quay operations.
+The benefit is reduced first-crane delays and rework.

-Conducts independent condition/quantity surveys as required by stakeholders.
-Surveys may pre-empt disputes or confirm readiness for sensitive cargoes.
-Results feed insurance, charter party obligations, and terminal planning.
-Weather windows and launch availability govern timing at anchor.
-Purpose is objective evidence before handling begins.
-Outcome is fewer claims and clearer accountability.
+Conducts independent condition and quantity surveys as required by stakeholders.
+Surveys help prevent disputes and confirm readiness for sensitive cargoes.
+Results support insurance, charter party compliance, and terminal planning.
+Weather windows and launch availability determine timing at anchor.
+The purpose is objective evidence before cargo handling begins.
+The outcome is fewer claims and clearer accountability.

 Execution Party